DJMetaByte/WA-MDA-Logistics/Activities/LARPing/README.md

 # Live Action Role Playing
 Live Action Role Playing (or LARP) is an activity where campers get to use foam weaponry to battle it out in the field of combat.
 It's one of the most high energy and fun activities of the week.

+## Game Modes

+[Wild Animal Hunt](modes.md/#wild-animal-hunt): A campers v.s. counselors where the counselors are un-armed.
+[Free for All](modes.md/#free-for-all): Free for all where it's every combatant for themselves [Cabin Contest](modes.md/#cabin-contest): 2 teams of cabins facing off against eachother [Royal Rivalry](modes.md/#royal-rivalry): The teams now have a monarch they must protect [Age of Magic](modes.md/#age-of-magic): The teams now have magical powers [Flag Face-Off](modes.md/#flag-face-off): The teams now have a flag they must protect

 ## Rules

 ### 1) Safety First